Massive Analysis of cDNA Ends = highly sensitive 3′ mRNA-Seq

 Besides the raw-data, you receive ready-to-use results tables containing NCBI or ENSEMBL IDs and descriptions, expression values, p-values for differential expression, Fold Changes, SNPs, etc., which can conveniently be analyzed e.g. with other bioinformatics analysis tools or Excel.

-In addition, we provide Gene Ontology (GO) Enrichment Analyses and plots and graphs which can be easily accessed and browsed using our Web-Interface (http://tools.genxpro.net).
+In addition, we provide Gene Ontology (GO) Enrichment Analyses and plots and graphs which can be easily accessed and browsed using our Web-Interface (https://tools.genxpro.net).

 Example data